hiroyasuakada/UnrealEgo/README.md

 ## Implementation for pelvis-relative 3D pose estimation

+Note that this is the implementation for **pelvis-relative pose estimation**.

-Note that if you want to use/estimate device-relative poses, please follow the instructions in the previous section.
-Also, check out our [UnrealEgo2 and UnrealEgo-RW](https://unrealego.mpi-inf.mpg.de/).
+If you want to use **device-relative poses**, please follow the instructions in the previous section and train our method from scratch.

+Also, check out [UnrealEgo2 and UnrealEgo-RW](https://unrealego.mpi-inf.mpg.de/) for the implementation of device-relative pose estimation.

 ### Dependencies